 This includes seating in comfy booths, plush bar stools, and luxe-feeling tables, as well as out on a patio.

-Inspired by the upscale Berners Tavern in London, the space was designed by Lisa Ho.
-She started from a blank concrete box, though you’d never know it from the gorgeous drop ceilings, tons of wood and brass, and light fixtures that harken back to a different era.
+Inspired by the upscale Berners Tavern in London, the space was designed by Lisa Ho Studio and Steven Fong Architect.
+They started from a blank concrete box, though you’d never know it from the gorgeous drop ceilings, tons of wood and brass, and light fixtures that harken back to a different era.

 A library space is filled with real books with quirky titles.